 It’s important to understand that this is only practice, and as such, it shouldn’t look perfect.

 Why This Calligraphy Drills Sheet is Unique

 I researched several calligraphy drills before making this sheet for you, and there are a couple of notable things that set it apart from the rest.
 First of all, I included quite a few designs that don’t appear on other drill sheets — like “tsunami”, “geometry”, “fingerprint”, and “fish scales”.
 These are all fun drills that teach you how to regulate the pressure on your pen!

-Secondly, if you own any Learn Calligraphy worksheets, you know that I believe in showing you exactly how to make characters and providing you with “training wheels”.
+Secondly, if you own any of TPK’s calligraphy worksheets, you know that I believe in showing you exactly how to make characters and providing you with “training wheels”.
 You don’t go into these calligraphy drills cold.
 Instead, you can observe the arrows to see how these forms are made.
-Tracing over gray impressions of the forms gets you acclimated to them.
+Tracing over gray impressions of the drills gets you acclimated to them.
 Then, you’re ready to try making them on your own!

-I especially encourage you to try these drills if you’re just learning calligraphy!
+I especially encourage you to try these drills if you’re just beginning your calligraphy journey!
 Doing these drills will give you a break from writing the alphabet and provide you with valuable pressure exertion practice.
-You’ll also get more comfortable with making circular motions with your pen!
-If you enjoy filling out this free drills sheet, you will also love the Not Your Average Calligraphy Drills: Under the Sea Edition ($5.00).
-It includes 16 pages of artistic marine-themed drills and projects to keep you challenged and entertained!
+You’ll also get more comfortable with making circular motions with your pen.

-Again, you can download the free calligraphy drills sheet by clicking here.
+Again, you can download today’s free calligraphy drills sheet by clicking here.
 I hope you like it, and if you have any questions, please don’t hesitate to ask in the comments — I’m always glad to answer!
-Thanks very much for reading today’s short and sweet post, and enjoy the rest of your day!